Thrush (Candidiasis)—Child Care and Schools

 What is thrush?

-A yeast infection predominately produced by Candida albicans, causing mouth infections in young infants
+Thrush is a yeast infection predominantly produced by Candida albicans , causing mouth infections in young infants.

 What are the signs or symptoms?

-• White patches on the inside of cheeks and on gums and the tongue
+• White patches on the insides of cheeks and on the gums and tongue

 • Usually causes no other signs or symptoms